Availability of Institutional and Financial Assistance Information

 University Student Union (USU) 3500

-Cougar Care Network (CCN) is CSUSM’s early support initiative to improve student success, retention, and persistence.
+Cougar Care Network is CSUSM’s early support initiative to improve student success, retention, and persistence.
 Through early alert referrals from CSUSM faculty and staff, CCN serves as a safety net to assist students who may be experiencing challenges inside or outside of the classroom.
 Faculty and staff participate by referring students who may be experiencing barriers to their personal and academic success.
-All CCN referrals are sent to the Student Outreach & Referral Coordinator who will then connect students to the appropriate department.
+Students can also self-refer when the need arises.
+For more information, visit https://www.csusm.edu/ccn/

 Student Health and Counseling Services